 Trading with the Gravestone Doji Candlestick Pattern

-The chart starts with a price increase, which ends up with a gravestone doji reversal candlestick.
 The next candle after the doji breaks the trigger line, therefore we open a short position.

-The stop loss should be placed above the high of the gravestone doji to ensure we protect ourselves if the trade goes against us.
+Our stop loss should be placed above the high of the gravestone doji to ensure we protect ourselves if the trade goes against us.

-For this example, we are going to go with twice the size of the gravestone doji as our profit target.
+For this example, we are going to go with twice the size of the Gravestone Doji as our profit target.

 Eight minutes later, AT&T reaches our initial target.
 At this point we could exit the trade and book our profits.
 The other option is to wait for a further price decrease and exit the trade later.

-As you can see, once you wait for more, AT&T reversed and moved higher only to stop us out of the position.
+From our example above, once you wait for more, AT&T reversed and moved higher only to stop us out of the position.